redis/redis-doc/topics/cluster-tutorial.md

 database systems not involving distributed systems.
 Similarly you can improve consistency by forcing the database to flush data on disk before replying to the client, but this usually results into prohibitively low performances.
+That would be the equivalent of synchronous replication in the case of Redis Cluster.

 Basically there is a trade-off to take between performances and consistency.

-Note: Redis Cluster in the future will allow users to perform synchronous writes when absolutely needed.
+Redis Cluster has support for synchronous writes when absolutely needed, implemented via the `WAIT` command, this makes losing writes a lot less likely, however note that Redis Cluster does not implement strong consistency even when synchronous replication is used: it is always possible under more complex failure scenarios that a slave that was not able to receive the write is elected as master.

-There is another scenario where Redis Cluster will lose writes, that happens during a network partition where a client is isolated with a minority of instances including at least a master.
+There is another notable scenario where Redis Cluster will lose writes, that happens during a network partition where a client is isolated with a minority of instances including at least a master.

 Take as an example our 6 nodes cluster composed of A, B, C, A1, B1, C1, with 3 masters and 3 slaves.
 There is also a client, that we will call Z1.